The hardest part of mastering your finances often starts with turning your finances around.

 Based on that time frame, you should pick an investment that is suitable for your time frame.
 If you won’t need the money until you retire 30 to 40 years from now, you can be more aggressive in your investments.
-If you’ll need it when you retire in 10 years, you’ll probably want to be more conservative with you investments.
+If you’ll need it when you retire in 10 years, you’ll probably want to be more conservative with your investments.

 When you’re investing, make sure you look at the costs of your investments.
-Personally, I only invest in low cost index funds when I’m dealing with paper investments.
+Personally, I only invest in low-cost index funds when I’m dealing with paper investments.
 The difference of investment fees of just one percent a year can make a huge difference in your ending balance over decades of investing.

 Pay attention to fees.